pennersr/django-allauth/README.rst

 From 0.14.2
 ***********

+- The `/accounts/login/` view now supports AJAX requests.

+- Instead of directly rendering and returning a template, logging in while the account is inactive or not yet confirmed now redirects to two new views: `/accounts/inactive/` respectively `/accounts/confirm-email/`.

+- The `account/verification_sent.html` template no longer receives the e-mail address in the context (`email`).
+Note that a message containing that e-mail address is still emitted using the messages framework.

+- The `/accounts/confirm_email/key/` view has been
+  renamed to `/accounts/confirm-email/` (human friendlier).
+Redirects are in place to handle old still pending confirmations.

 - Built-in support for django-avatar has been removed.
 Offering such functionality means making choices which may not be valid for everyone.
 For example, allauth was downloading the image (which can